jduffy3/jduffy3.github.io/_posts/2021-11-17-the-template-method-pattern.markdown

 * Morning routine
 * Exercise routine

-When writing, I try to be mindful of duplcation.
 Generally, I wouldn't like seeing the word routine duplicated above in the examples.
 However, I think it serves quite well in explaining the template pattern, because the definition of [routine](https://www.lexico.com/en/definition/routine) reinforces the intent of the pattern:

 > *a sequence of actions regularly followed; a fixed program.*